iliamunaev/100-Days-of-Python-Bootcamp/Glossary.md

 Print() function prints the specified message to the screen, or other standard output device.

 > ## R

+### Range()
+The range() function returns a sequence of numbers, starting from 0 by default, and increments by 1 (by default), and stops before a specified number.

 ### Round()
 Round() function returns a floating point number that is a rounded version of the specified number, with the specified number of decimals.